PORCELAIN BY ANTOINETTE

 Koos and Antoinette Badenhorst during an interview with Mud & Magnolia magazine in the pottery studio of Antoinette.
 They are sitting at the pottery wheel and several of Antoinette's translucent porcelain bowls are visible on the shelf behind her.

-Antoinette Badenhorst, a porcelain artist from Saltillo, Mississippi has taught porcelain hands-on workshops in her own studio as well as studios and art institutions across the USA, Canada, Mexico, South Africa, Italy, Switzerland France, Belgium, Spain, the Netherlands, and Slovenia.
+Antoinette Badenhorst is a porcelain artist based in Saltillo, Mississippi.
+She has led hands-on porcelain workshops in her own studio and at art centers and institutions throughout the United States, Canada, Mexico, South Africa, Italy, Switzerland, France, Belgium, Spain, the Netherlands, and Slovenia.

-Antoinette has been featured in multiple international magazines, books, newspapers, television, radio and blog interviews.
+Her work and teaching have been featured in numerous international magazines, books, newspapers, and across television, radio, and blog interviews.

 Online workshops